-In the past, I did do a few short tours across Europe, so I got a taste of what it is like, but nothing compared to these girls, who can spend months and months on a world tour!
-Personally I was petrified, I heard not so encouraging things about being one of the few or only female roadie, which put me off for years.
-However I had a great time, felt at ‘home’, safe and overall everyone was fantastic!
+In the past, I did do a few short tours across Europe, so I got a taste of what it was like, but nothing compared to these girls, who can spend months and months on a world tour!
+Personally I was petrified, I heard not so encouraging things about being one of the few or the only female roadie, which put me off for years.
+However I had a great time, felt at ‘home’, safe and overall everyone was just fine!

-If only I knew that sooner I would of pushed for those opportunities more, so my advice, go for it!
+If only I knew that sooner I would of pushed for these opportunities more, so my advice, go for it!

 As a technician, my job role varied from one production to the next.
 I was part of PRG’s internship program where they train you to go on the road.
 I did the load in for the Reba residency and then went almost straight out on tour after it.